BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

 What are some ways people discuss dance with regards to disability that you feel carry problematic implications or assumptions?

-I get the inspirational thing on a daily basis.
-I’m flattered, and am always grateful and appreciative to everyone who has reached out to me.
+I get the inspirational thing daily.
+I’m flattered and am always grateful and appreciative to everyone who has reached out to me.
 At the end of the day though, I’m just another hustling artist trying to make a living and have a career.
 The odds are very much against all of us in this industry.
 On top of that, having one leg, I have to work three or four times as hard as someone with two legs.
 I don’t look at my career as trying to be an inspiration to someone else.
 I have to get out there and just work harder.

 I try not to see myself as disabled.
 I try to just keep going forward with where I left off when I had two legs.
 Every year, something on my list of goals gets checked off.
 There is a lot of negativity in the industry overall, but I think artists with disabilities are really starting to come out, make names for themselves, present their work, and say, “We are not ashamed of who we are.”
 So I think the industry is starting to move in the right direction.
 Some disabled artists are even starting to get national recognition.